A flat plate of leather or parchment which tied to the point of the shoulder. Worn between 1250-1350 to display the owner’s coat of arms.

 A gauntlet whose cuff reaches the elbow, obviating both vambrace and couter.

-16th Century armour for the throat and lower face.
+16th Century armor for the throat and lower face.
 It evolved from the bevor and was comprised of several lames, retained in place by spring catchs, which could be lowered for better ventilation and vision.

 Projection from an elbow or knee cop designed to prevent a blow from wrapping around and landing in the joint.

-Armour, usually composed of horizontal lames, attached to the bottom edge of a breastplate to protect the abdomen.
+armor, usually composed of horizontal lames, attached to the bottom edge of a breastplate to protect the abdomen.

 A plate attaching to the base of a saddle, protecting the flanks of a horse.
 This closed the gap between the crupper and the peytral.
 See also bard, crinet, crupper, peytral, shaffron.

 Protruding studs, sometimes of zoomorphic form, on the finger and knuckle joints of a gauntlet.
 Particulary popular late in the 14th Century on fingered gauntlets.